asmaa2014/GettingCleaningDataProject/codeBook.md

 TimeBodyAcc-mean-X  3

+    Mean of body mesurement from accelerometer in time domain, X axial

 TimeBodyAcc-mean-Y  4

+    Mean of body mesurement from accelerometer in time domain, Y axial

 TimeBodyAcc-mean-Z  5

+    Mean of body mesurement from accelerometer in time domain, Z axial

 TimeBodyAcc-std-X   6

+    Standard deviation of body mesurement from accelerometer in time domain, X axial

 TimeBodyAcc-std-Y   7

+    Standard deviation of body mesurement from accelerometer in time domain, Y axial

 TimeBodyAcc-std-Z   8

+    Standard deviation of body mesurement from accelerometer in time domain, Z axial

 TimeGravityAcc-mean-X   9

+    Mean of gravity mesurement from accelerometer in time domain, X axial

 TimeGravityAcc-mean-Y   10

+    Mean of gravity mesurement from accelerometer in time domain, Y axial

 TimeGravityAcc-mean-Z   11

+    Mean of gravity mesurement from accelerometer in time domain, Z axial

 TimeGravityAcc-std-X    12

+    Standard deviation of gravity mesurement from accelerometer in time domain, X axial

 TimeGravityAcc-std-Y    13

+    Standard deviation of gravity mesurement from accelerometer in time domain, Y axial

 TimeGravityAcc-std-Z    14

+    Standard deviation of gravity mesurement from accelerometer in time domain, Z axial

 TimeBodyAccJerk-mean-X  15

+    Mean of body jerk mesurement from accelerometer in time domain, X axial

 TimeBodyAccJerk-mean-Y  16

+    Mean of body jerk mesurement from accelerometer in time domain, Y axial

 TimeBodyAccJerk-mean-Z  17

+    Mean of body jerk mesurement from accelerometer in time domain, Z axial

 TimeBodyAccJerk-std-X   18

+    Standard deviation of body jerk mesurement from accelerometer in time domain, X axial

 TimeBodyAccJerk-std-Y   19

+    Standard deviation of body jerk mesurement from accelerometer in time domain, Y axial

 TimeBodyAccJerk-std-Z   20

+    Standard deviation of body jerk mesurement from accelerometer in time domain, Z axial

 TimeBodyGyro-mean-X     21

+    Mean of body mesurement from gyroscope in time domain, X axial

 TimeBodyGyro-mean-Y     22

+    Mean of body mesurement from gyroscope in time domain, Y axial

 TimeBodyGyro-mean-Z     23

+    Mean of body mesurement from gyroscope in time domain, Z axial

 TimeBodyGyro-std-X      24

+    Standard deviation of body mesurement from gyroscope in time domain, X axial

 TimeBodyGyro-std-Y      25

+    Standard deviation of body mesurement from gyroscope in time domain, X axial

 TimeBodyGyro-std-Z      26

+    Standard deviation of body mesurement from gyroscope in time domain, Z axial

 TimeBodyGyroJerk-mean-X 27

+    Mean of body jerk mesurement from gyroscope in time domain, X axial

 TimeBodyGyroJerk-mean-Y 28

+    Mean of body jerk mesurement from gyroscope in time domain, Y axial

 TimeBodyGyroJerk-mean-Z 29

+    Mean of body jerk mesurement from gyroscope in time domain, Z axial

 TimeBodyGyroJerk-std-X  30

+    Standard deviation of body jerk mesurement from gyroscope in time domain, X axial

 TimeBodyGyroJerk-std-Y  31

+    Standard deviation of body jerk mesurement from gyroscope in time domain, Y axial

 TimeBodyGyroJerk-std-Z  32

+    Standard deviation of body jerk mesurement from gyroscope in time domain, Z axial

 TimeBodyAccMag-mean     33
 TimeBodyAccMag-std      34
 TimeGravityAccMag-mean  35